The 11th NAME User Workshop

-The Met Office welcomed over 60 participants to a hybrid workshop to discuss recent developments and applications of the NAME atmospheric dispersion model.
+The Met Office welcomed nearly 70 participants to a hybrid workshop to discuss recent developments and applications of the NAME atmospheric dispersion model.

 The workshop was organised by members of the Atmospheric Dispersion and Air Quality group and brought together new and experienced users and model developers of the Met Office's atmospheric dispersion model NAME.
 The event provides a platform for sharing research and other model-related information, networking and strengthening links.
-This year the hybrid workshop offered both in-person and online attendance options, with participants from academia, government organisations, research institutions and commercial companies both from within the UK and globally.
+This year the workshop was mainly held in-person to facilitate networking, but with online access to the oral sessions for those unable to travel.
+Participants attended from academia, government organisations, research institutions and commercial companies.

 The NAME model and user community